dineshdhayfule/We-Chat/README.md

 ## 🚀 Installation

-1. Download the APK from the link above
+1. Download the APK from the link above.
-2. Enable "Install from Unknown Sources" in your device settings
+2. Enable "Install from Unknown Sources" in your device settings.
-3. Install the APK file
+3. Install the APK file.
-4. Grant necessary permissions when prompted
+4. Grant necessary permissions when prompted.

 ## 🏗️ Building from Source